TechnitiumSoftware/DnsServer/README.md

 - Installs in just a minute and works out-of-the-box with zero configuration.
 - Block ads & malware using one or more block list URLs.
 - Supports working as an authoritative as well as a recursive DNS server.
+- Includes built-in Clustering feature to allow managing two or more DNS server instances from a single admin web console.
 - High performance DNS server based on async IO that can serve millions of requests per minute even on a commodity desktop PC hardware (load tested on Intel i7-8700 CPU with more than 100,000 request/second over Gigabit Ethernet).
 - Self host [DNS-over-TLS](https://www.rfc-editor.org/rfc/rfc7858.html), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.html), and [DNS-over-QUIC](https://www.ietf.org/rfc/rfc9250.html) DNS services on your network.
 - DNS-over-HTTPS implementation supports HTTP/1.1, HTTP/2, and HTTP/3 transport protocols.